lxRbckl/Project-PasCam-7/README.md

 ## [`Project PasCam 7`](http://lxrbckl.com/Project-PasCam-7)
 > Camouflage your passwords with a Discord bot.
-Fall 2022.
+Spring 2022.

 ### `Installation`
 ```